gomorpheus/morpheus-docs/integration_guides/Networking/bluecat.rst

 #.
 Click :guilabel:`SAVE CHANGES`

 The Bluecat Integration will be saved, IP pools will sync in and populate under ``Infrastructure > Network > IP Pools``, and Domain will populate in ``Infrastructure > Network > Domains``.
-Pools and Domains can also be found in the Bluecat Integration details page, which can be accessed by clicking on the name of the added Bluecat Integration in ``Infrastructure > Network > Services``.
+Pools and Domains can also be found in the Bluecat Integration details page, which can be accessed by clicking on the name of the added Bluecat Integration in ``Infrastructure > Network > Integrations``.

 ..
 IMPORTANT:: `Quick Deployments` must be enabled in Bluecat for |morpheus| to create instantly available DNS records when using Bluecat DNS.